mimblewimble/site/general_funding.md

 As of Feb.
 3rd 2019

-* 676.85 ツ from the grinmint donation account
+* 8961.33 ツ from donations.grin-tech.org
-* 8.22 BTC (excess on above BTC addresses are earmarked for security audits)
+* 8.22 BTC (excess on below BTC addresses are earmarked for security audits)

 ## Grin donation address